 If you would like to try eating snails, go to L'Escargot restaurant at 38 Rue Montorgueil, and for dessert, we recommend the baba au rhum from La Maison Stohrer at number 51.

-Before we start crafting your unique Paris itinerary, we ask you to send us your wish-list and tell us all about your interests.
+Before we start crafting your unique Paris itinerary, we ask you to send us your wish-list or complete our trip-planning form below, and tell us all about your interests.
 This helps us to plan the perfect trip to Paris, just for you.

 Rest assured, we will include some of the nicest places to visit in Paris and plenty of hidden gems!